Explicit Non-Abelian Gerbes with Connections: Principal 2-bundles with adjusted connections

 where $\phi$ is the endpoint evaluation map and $\psi$ is the identity.
 Recall that $\phi$ is a quasi-isomorphism, and $\phi$ is trivially a strict morphism of adjusted crossed modules.
 We thus see that the adjustment on $\caL\sfG$ (up to choice of the map $P$) is induced by the trivial adjustment on $\sfG_{\rm cm}$. \end{example}

 \paragraph{Adjustment for crossed modules of Lie algebras.} It is useful to develop also the infinitesimal notion of adjustments.
 The Lie functor linearises an adjusted crossed module of Lie groups to an adjusted crossed module of Lie algebras in a similar fashion as in the unadjusted setting.
-As before, we slightly abuse notation and denote the linearisation (in the first entry) of the adjustment $\kappa$ again by $\kappa$, that is, the expression